TZBAvyy/SudokuProject/README.md

     Added code to generate which squares to be given Created a "menu bar" for options such as "File" ("New Game", "Reset Game", "Exit"), "Options", and "Help" (Use JMenuBar, JMenu, and JMenuItem classes)
-    Added status label at bottom of game to see remaining cells left
+    Added status label at bottom of game to see remaining cells left Accept any "valid" number at the time of input (no duplicate in row, column and sub-grid), but signal a conflict whenever it is detected.
+Highlight the conflicting cells.

     Added solver using backtracking algorithm to ensure puzzle has only 1 unique solution [TODO]

-    Accept any "valid" number at the time of input (no duplicate in row, column and sub-grid), but signal a conflict whenever it is detected.
-Highlight the conflicting cells.
-[TODO]

 }